HusseinBakri/Tanit-Keylogger/README.md

 # PythonKeylogger
-This tool is a python keylogger for Windows, Mac OS and Linux OSs called Tanit named the Phoenician chief goddess of Carthage.
+Tanit Keylogger is a python keylogger for Windows, Mac OS and Linux OSs called Tanit named the Phoenician chief goddess of Carthage.
 **The tool is an Ethical Hacker Educational tool ONLY  (please see disclaimer and code of conduct).

 It is part of a series of Ethical Hacking tools I will publish on Github: